 Suppose you are adding "Amazon" to your interests as you might want to get a job role in the company and learn more about their latest updates on LinkedIn.
-And after a month, if they advertise about their upcoming walk-in interviews on LinkedIn, then as an advertiser, they've got a choice to select the target audience as those who are interested in Amazon.
+And after a month, if they advertise their upcoming walk-in interviews on LinkedIn, then as an advertiser, they've got a choice to select the target audience as those who are interested in Amazon.

 Therefore, if you've added Amazon in the Interests section of your profile, you could receive their advertisement, and there will be many who might not be aware of it.

-Interests are the founding base of communication when you are looking for jobs and people to work with.
+Interests are the founding base of communication when looking for jobs and people to work with.
 In the constant networking progression through social media, adding interests on LinkedIn can undoubtedly help you find your dream job.

 To add interests on LinkedIn is relatively significant, yet it is just one part of the picture.